Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 It'll be some geek in a room operating a drone, releasing bombs wherever needed.

-Wild stuff I know, man.
+Wild stuff, I know, man.

-He was definitely there the day JFK was shot, and if I'm not mistaken, he acted like he couldn't remember where he was.
+And if I'm not mistaken, he acted like he couldn't remember where he was.

 What are you talking about?